reviewshake/slate/source/index.html.md

 --------- | -----------
 `pending` | The job is still in the queue and is pending completion `complete` | The job is complete
-`maintenance` | There has been an issue with the response - our team is automatically notified for investigation `invalid_credentials` | The credentials you have provided are invalid
+`maintenance` | There has been an issue with the scrape - our team is automatically notified for investigation `invalid_url` | The URL you provided is invalid